HSF/hsf.github.io/organization/_posts/2023/2023-01-19-coordination.md

   - Based on the findings of the AFF group (which we asked to draw conclusions after 12-18 months of work).
   - How do workloads evolve?
 How do sites adapt their offerings?
 What are the benchmarks of success?
 - Non-x86 Computing
-  - Increasingly diverse computing architectures at sites, both in CPU flavours (ARM, PowerPC) and accelartors (GPUs, mainly, from different stables).
+  - Increasingly diverse computing architectures at sites, both in CPU flavours (ARM, PowerPC) and accelerators (GPUs, mainly, from different stables).
   - Readiness of experiments to adapt to this new environment, covering development, building, validation, workflow management, etc.

 Still to follow-up on remote participation options (the CHEP venue contract was signed pre-COVID), but we do hope people come in-person.